o1-labs/zk-oracles/doc/src/primitives/gc.md

 # Garbled Circuit
 For general-purpose secure computation protocols, we often view functions as arithmetic circuits or boolean circuits.
-In zkOracles, we use boolean circuits because it involves in securely computing ciphers (e.g., AES) which consist of massive boolean gates.
+In zkOracles, we use boolean circuits because it involves in securely computing ciphers (e.g., AES), which consist of massive boolean gates.

 ## Boolean Circuits
 Boolean circuits consists of $\and$ gates ($a~\and~ b = a\wedge b$) and $\xor$ gates ($a~\xor~b = a\oplus b$).
 These two gates are universal and we could represent any polynomial-size functions with them.
 In 2PC protocols, we also use $\inv$ gates ($\inv(a) = 1\oplus a$) for optimization.